workleap/wl-idp-docs-hub/docs/ai/setup-code-review-workflow.md

              mcp__hopper__*"
 ```

-Then, add `ANTHROPIC_API_KEY` as a secret of the GitHub repository.
+Then, add `ANTHROPIC_API_KEY` as a [KeyVault secret](https://workleap.atlassian.net/wiki/spaces/TL/pages/5211226436/How+to+use+managed+secrets+in+your+pipeline) or a [GitHub action secret](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets).

+!!!info
+The previous workflow does not use the [code-review](https://github.com/anthropics/claude-code/blob/main/plugins/code-review/README.md) plugin.
+Our tests showed that enabling the plugin often results in reviews costing above $4 per pull request.
+This is because the plugin creates a pool of four agents that work together to review the changes.
+Our testing indicates that acceptable review quality can be achieved without the plugin, at a lower cost.
+!!!

 ## Install agent skills